Home Run Baker

-John Franklin "Home Run" Baker (March 13, 1886 – June 28, 1963) was an American professional baseball player.
+John Franklin "Home Run" Baker (March 13, 1886 – June 28, 1963), also known as Frank Baker, was an American professional baseball player.
 A third baseman, Baker played in Major League Baseball from 1908 to 1922 for the Philadelphia Athletics and New York Yankees.
-Although he never hit more than a dozen home runs in a season (Ned Williamson hit 27 in 1884) and hit only 96 homers in his career (Roger Connor hit 138), Baker has been called the "original home run king of the majors".
+Although he never hit more than 12 home runs in a season and hit only 96 in his major league career, Baker has been called the "original home run king of the majors".

 Baker was a member of the Athletics' $100,000 infield.
 He helped the Athletics win the 1910, 1911 and 1913 World Series.
 After a contract dispute, the Athletics sold Baker to the Yankees, where he and Wally Pipp helped the Yankees' offense.
 Baker appeared with the Yankees in the 1921 and 1922 World Series, though the Yankees lost both series, before retiring.

 Baker led the American League in home runs from 1911 to 1914.
 He had a batting average over .300 in six seasons, had three seasons with more than 100 runs batted in, and had two seasons with over 100 runs scored.
 Baker's legacy has grown over the years, and he is regarded by many as one of the best power hitters of the deadball era.
 During his 13 years as a major league player, Baker never played a single inning at any position other than third base.
 Baker was elected to the National Baseball Hall of Fame by the Veterans Committee in 1955.

 Early life

-Baker was born on March 13, 1886, to Franklin Adams Baker and Mary Catherine (née Fitzhugh) on their farm in Trappe, Maryland.
+John Franklin "Home Run" Baker was born on March 13, 1886, to Franklin Adams Baker and Mary Catherine (née Fitzhugh) on their farm in Trappe, Maryland.
 The Bakers, who were of English descent, had been farmers in Trappe for six generations.
 His mother, of Scottish descent, was reported to be a distant relative of Robert E. Lee.

 Baker enjoyed working on his father's farm, but he aspired to become a professional baseball player from the age of ten.
 In Trappe, most of the residents attended the local baseball team's games on Saturdays.
 Frank's older brother, Norman, was well known in the town for his playing ability.
 Norman once tried out for the Philadelphia Athletics, but he did not like that city and stopped pursuing a baseball career.

+Baker attended Trappe High School and played for their baseball team as a pitcher and outfielder.
+He also worked as a clerk at a butcher shop and grocery store owned by relatives.